NEET UG & PG Counselling Guide eBooks Download

 Bioinformatics offers multiple career options and which career to choose is all up to the scientist.
 Many institutes in India and abroad offer teaching and research positions for Bioinformatics specialists.
 They make higher than the average salary because of the vast demand for Bioinformatics Scientists.

 Bioinformatics can work in various industries such as medical science, pharmaceutical, agricultural and private or government sectors.
-Recently, Bioinformatics has spread its branched into oncology to detect causal mutations in cancer disease.
-Usually, computer software is built by external agencies, and if capable, Bioinformatics Scientists can also find a career in that field.
+Recently, bioinformatics has spread its branch into oncology to detect causal mutations in cancer disease.
+Usually, computer software is built by external agencies, and Bioinformatics Scientists can also find a career in that field if capable.

 Job Profile

-The following are the job profiles for bioinformatics course:
+The following are the job profiles for the bioinformatics course:

 LecturerIndividual Contributor